DontDateHimGirl.com

-DontDateHimGirl.com is a website with dating advice and tips.
+DontDateHimGirl.com was a website with dating advice and tips.
 It was launched in July 2005.
 It originally hosted anonymously submitted relationship stories about cheating partners.
 In 2010, the website said it was removing the "database of alleged cads".

-In an article in The New York Times, the site's founder Tasha Joseph likened it to a "dating credit report" for women.
+In an article in The New York Times, the site's founder Tasha Cunningham (also known as Tasha Joseph) likened it to a "dating credit report" for women.

 History

 DontDateHimGirl.com was founded in 2005 by Tasha Joseph.
 Members were able to post anonymous reviews and photographs of cheating men to the site.
 When asked about the accuracy of reviews, Joseph said that the website terms and conditions required posted content to be true, and said that men could also join the website to respond to messages.

 In July 2010, the site issued a press release that it would be removing the "database of alleged cads" to refocus on "putting out quality content such as articles, videos and podcasts that help women learn to date better, forming content partnerships and creating engaging mobile platforms".
 As of July 2011, much of the database was still available to be accessed, but as of February 2016 the database has been removed.